-The VA-BU-CLF Brain Bank is the largest tissue repository in the world focused on traumatic brain injury (TBI) and CTE.
-The VA-BU-CLF Brain Bank research team conducts cutting edge research on Chronic Traumatic Encephalopathy (CTE) and mild traumatic brain injury.
-The brain bank contains more than 425 brains, including over 270 brains that have been diagnosed with CTE using the recently defined NINDS criteria for the diagnosis of CTE (6).
-Dr. McKee and her team of neuropathologists and other investigators have published a large number of studies focused on CTE (see below).
+The UNITE Brain Bank is the largest tissue repository in the world focused on traumatic brain injury (TBI) and CTE.
+The UNITE Brain Bank research team conducts conducts high-impact, innovative research on chronic traumatic encephalopathy and other long-term consequences of repetitive brain trauma in athletes, military personnel, and first responders.
+In collaboration with the VA Boston Healthcare System, the Concussion Legacy Foundation, and the BU CTE Center, the UNITE Brain Bank contains more than 1,400 brains, including over 700 brains that have been diagnosed with CTE using the recently defined NINDS criteria for the diagnosis of CTE.
+For more information on the neuropathological diagnosis of CTE, please see The Second NINDS/NIBIB Consensus Meeting to Define Neuropathological Criteria for the Diagnosis of Chronic Traumatic Encephalopathy.

-Collects central nervous system tissue samples (brain, spinal cord and eyes) from deceased athletes to better understand the effects of trauma on the human nervous system.
+- Collects central nervous system tissue samples (brain, spinal cord, and eyes) from deceased athletes to better understand the effects of trauma on the human nervous system

-Reports findings to caregivers in a timely fashion
+- Reports findings to caregivers in a timely fashion

-Stores and distributes optimally prepared tissue to qualified researchers around the world
+- Stores and distributes optimally prepared tissue to qualified researchers around the world

-Shares data and other findings with other researchers
+- Shares data and other findings with other researchers

 - A diagnostic test for CTE in living persons